Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ## `Images` Folder

 The IDM2040-7A can display JPEG images.
-This folder contains the raw JPEG images which are used in the �eve_ui� library.
-They are copied to the IDM2040-7A by function calls in �eve_ui_images.c�.
+This folder contains the raw JPEG images which are used in the "eve_ui" library.
+They are copied to the IDM2040-7A by function calls in "eve_ui_images.c".

 The files in this folder are loaded into the final application image by creating an assembler file which contains the binary JPG image.